yoggy/mqtt_famima/README.md

 mqtt_famima
 ====
-simple example of how to subscribe topic using MQTT library
+Simple example of how to subscribe topic using MQTT library.

+Please use this script in combination with mqtt_twelite_pub.